StrangeBeeCorp/docs/docs/resources/index.md

 In this section, you can find a collection of valuable resources regarding the applications.

-## Demo virtual machine
+## Demo environments

-Learn how to [download](./demo.md) and [use](./howto-vm-demo.md) our demo virtual machine
+Deploy a demo environment to trial TheHive and Cortex with sample data:

+* [Set Up a Demo Virtual Machine Environment](./vm-demo.md): Download a ready-to-use VM image and open it in VMware or VirtualBox.
+* [Deploy a Demo Docker Environment](./docker-demo.md): Run TheHive and Cortex on a Linux host using Docker Compose.

 ## IaaS environment
-Your have your own cloud infrastruture and wish to manage and include TheHive and Cortex ; learn how to deploy our dedicated images by reading our usage instructions:
+Your have your own cloud infrastructure and wish to manage and include TheHive and Cortex ; learn how to deploy our dedicated images by reading our usage instructions:

 * :fontawesome-brands-aws: Amazon AWS environment:
     * for [TheHive](./iaas/aws/thehive.md) and [Cortex](./iaas/aws/cortex.md)